-From soccer games on crisp fall afternoons, to the shout of 6th graders using found objects and lots of trial and error to construct a ‘secret’ fort on Junebug Mountain, to our community garden planting on Founder’s Day and our youngest students building both resilience and wonder on Forest Fridays to the tumult of summer campers racing across the sun-streaked trails, this second campus continues to draw students and teachers to its gifts.
+From soccer games on crisp fall afternoons to the shout of Farm Program 6th graders using found objects and lots of trial and error to construct a ‘secret’ fort on Junebug Mountain, to our community garden planting on Founder’s Day and our youngest students building both resilience and wonder in The Nest preschool to the tumult of summer campers racing across the sun-streaked trails, this second campus continues to draw students and teachers to its gifts.

 Visit an interactive map of the Farm with critter cams and archival photos here!